Clinic for Smell and Taste Disorders

 Can most chemosensory problems be cured?

 Most losses of smell function reflect viruses or head traumas that significantly damage the nerve cells within the olfactory membrane.
 Prognosis depends, in part, on the magnitude of the sensory losses and how long they have been present.
 In cases where nasal pathology is the basis of the chemosensory disturbance (e.g., rhinosinusitis, polyposis), medical and surgical interventions are typically effective, so long as chronic inflammation has not significantly damaged the olfactory receptors.
 In cases where no such pathology exists and clear-cut olfactory loss has been present for some time, prognosis is typically poor, despite the fact that the olfactory receptor cells of the nose have a propensity to regenerate.
-Taste disturbances are often caused by specific medications and cessation or changing of the medication or its dose can be effective in some cases.
+Taste disturbances are often caused by specific medications and cessation or changing of the medication, or its dose can be effective in some cases.
 Specialized mouthwashes can be prescribed in some cases to mitigate distorted taste sensations.
+All of these approaches to therapy are the responsibility of your referring physician or other physicians, not the Center's.
+The Center can only provide information of potential use to your physician or physicians.

 What types of tests are administered at the Center?

-Our goal is to comprehensively evaluate the functioning of a patient’s smell and taste nerves, as well as to ascertain what factors in addition to the functioning of these nerves may be producing the specific disturbance.
-The Center has been at the forefront in the development of quantitative tests of odor and taste detection, discrimination, identification, and memory, as well as other means for assessing these senses, including ones based upon changes in electrical activity in the brain.
-The tests we use were largely developed at the Center; many of the tests we developed are now employed in thousands of clinics throughout the world.
+Our goal is to evaluate the functioning of a patient’s smell and taste systems.
+The Center has been at the forefront in the development of quantitative tests for assessing these senses, including ones based upon changes in electrical activity in the brain.
+A number of the tests we have developed are now employed in thousands of clinics throughout the world and have been administered to well over a million people.

 The tests we administer are safe and non-invasive.
 They are analogous to tests of hearing and vision, most requiring a verbal indication as to whether a stimulus is perceived and how intense or pleasant it seems.